 Problem sets are one of the best ways to prepare well for tests and exams.
-You should always devote the time to learn how to do the problem rather than just getting to the final answer.
+You should always devote the time to learning how to do the problem rather than just getting to the final answer.
 Knowing how to do the problems effectively as you go along will mean that you only need to review for your tests and exams.

 Use your textbook.

 Read the table of contents and the preface of the book early on.
 Always skim the assigned reading before and again after lectures.
 Look for helpful diagrams.
 Correlate your lecture to the text, and pick out the important points from each section.
-Find the problems that apply to the concepts focused on in lecture, and work through them.
+Find the problems that apply to the concepts focused on in the lecture, and work through them.

+\Always\ go to lectures and tutorials.

-Always attend lectures and tutorials live if possible.
-It is better to get the information you need first hand.
-This also gives you the opportunity to ask questions and get your answers right away.
+It is better to get the information you need firsthand.
+This also gives you the opportunity to ask questions right in class and get your answers right away.
 You will be able to understand your notes much better than someone else's.
-It is always easier to fill in the blanks in your own notes from what you remember, than not realizing that your friends' notes completely missed an important point.
+It is always easier to fill in the blanks in your own notes from what you remember than not realizing that your friends' notes completely missed an important point.

 Learn how to take good notes.

 If you don't already know how to take good notes - learn.
-The poor note taker only writes down 11% of the important information given in lecture.
-On average, good note takers perform 40% better than their poor note taker counterparts.
+The poor note-taker only writes down 11% of the important information given in the lecture.
+On average, good note-takers perform 40% better than their poor note-taker counterparts.
 We like to recommend a modified version of the Cornell Note-taking System.
-You can talk this method over with someone in the First Year Office, or the Academic Success Centre
+You can talk this method over with someone in the First Year Office, or the Centre for Learning Strategy Support: uoft.me/clss